 Dr Hernandez (PhD in Cell and Molecular Bioscience & Master of Marine Science and Marine Biology) has undertaken research on population aspects of elasmobranch species including genetic diversity and connectivity of shark species in New Zealand, Australia and Chile; the genetic and morphological identification of shark fins in the international trade, as well as the reproductive biology.
 He is currently a lecturer for the Centre for International Programs for “Conservation Biology” and “Tropical Ecology” as well as coordinating the BIOMOL.
 He is currently undertaking projects on the genetic connectivity of pelagic and coastal fish species in Costa Rica and the identification of marine species traded.
 In addition, he is also involved in several collaborative projects including as an associated researcher at the Research Centre of Cellular and Molecular Biology (CIBCM) of the Universidad de Costa Rica and has provided several consulting services for PEW, and Costa Rican NGO’s.

-You will be staying with a homestay for the duration of the field program, and breakfast, lunch and dinner will be provided for you!
+You will get to experience a slice of the local life of Costa Ricans as you will be staying in a homestay for the duration of the field program.
+Your host family will welcome you into their home and breakfast, lunch and dinner will be provided for you!